-The statement reads like a hot take perfect for Twitter, but Said makes a good point: “despite its fertile syntactic and expressive possibilities, music does not encode reference, or ideas, or hypotheses discursively, the way language does.”
-Interesting, isn’t it?
+The statement reads like a hot take perfect for Twitter, except Said actually makes a good point: “despite its fertile syntactic and expressive possibilities, music does not encode reference, or ideas, or hypotheses discursively, the way language does.”
+Interesting, ‘di ba?

-Said’s explanation reminds me of a similar observation made by another critic A.O.
-Scott, who posits that “a piece of music makes no obvious argument, tells no literal story, soars above politics and history in an ether where logic and feeling coexist interchangeably.”
+Said’s explanation reminds me of a similar observation made by critic A.O.
+Scott who posits that “a piece of music makes no obvious argument, tells no literal story, soars above politics and history in an ether where logic and feeling coexist interchangeably.”

-Both Said and Scott are specifically talking about instrumental music, or music that has no vocal/verbal embellishments and has therefore no possible reference from which the listener can glean an explicit message.
-I assume “dumbness” in this regard refers to the supposedly inherent vacuity — instrumental music can make us feel things but, in and of itself, it is incapable of articulation unlike other textual or visual media.
+Said and Scott are both talking about instrumental music or music that has no vocal/verbal embellishments and has therefore no possible references for the listener to glean an explicit message.
+“Dumbness” in this regard refers to the supposedly inherent vacuity — instrumental music can make us feel things but, in and of itself, it is incapable of articulation unlike other textual or visual media.

-Said however leads the discussion to another important aspect of music — that of performance.
-Music does not exist in a void after all; it is not appreciated through a vacuum and it is made to be performed.
-Said’s essay is about one specific performer, the Canadian pianist Glenn Gould who is acclaimed for his exceptional skills and for going “well beyond the act of performing itself.”
+Said however leads the discussion to music as performance.
+Music does not exist in a void after all; it is made to be performed.
+Said specifically writes about the Canadian pianist Glenn Gould who is acclaimed not only for being technically exceptional but also for going “well beyond the act of performing itself.”

-Said opines that even if music is fundamentally dumb, a musician can always challenge this intrinsic dumbness just as Gould did:
+Said opines that even though music is fundamentally dumb, a musician can always challenge this intrinsic dumbness just as Gould did:

 “If this might mean controlling the performance space to the extent of articulating, taking over his environment (by dressing and appearing to be against the grain), conducting the orchestra despite a conductor’s presence, humming over and above the piano’s sound, talking and writing as if to extend the piano’s reach into verbal language via a whole slew of essays, interviews, record jacket notes, then Gould did so enthusiastically, like a mischievous, unstoppably talkative little prodigy.”

-The best musicians are therefore those who reach beyond the box (of traditional performance) and whose out-of-the-box actions are still derived from the music itself.
-Gould in particular is best known for his interpretations of the works of Johann Sebastian Bach, a composer from the Baroque era who is revered up to this day for his contrapuntal compositions.
+The best musicians are therefore those who reach beyond the box (of traditional performance) and those whose out-of-the-box artistry is still derived from the music itself.
+Gould in particular is best known for his interpretations of the works of Johann Sebastian Bach, a Baroque-era composer revered for his contrapuntal compositions.

-The word contrapuntal pertains to a specific concept in music called a counterpoint, which happens when two or more independent melodic lines are woven together to create harmony.
-One basic example is the round, which is like when kids sing “Row, Row, Row Your Boat” in unison but in separate staggered timing.
+The word contrapuntal pertains to a specific concept in music called a counterpoint.
+A counterpoint happens when two or more independent melodic lines are woven together to create harmony.
+A round song is a good example, i.e. when kids sing “Row, Row, Row Your Boat” in separate staggered timing.

-Said also describes the counterpoint as the “total ordering of sound” that births “horizontal, rather than vertical, music.”
-In Bach’s contrapuntal pieces as described by Said, the melodies are equal on the same lines and are sinuously spliced.
-Said implies that this horizontal form is clearly superior to other 19th century pieces that employ only one major melody with a heavy harmonic mass droning underneath.
+Said further describes the counterpoint as the “total ordering of sound” that births “horizontal, rather than vertical, music.”
+In Bach’s contrapuntal pieces, the melodies are equal on the same lines and are sinuously spliced.
+Said implies that this horizontal form is superior to other 19th century pieces that employ only one major melody with a heavy harmonic mass droning underneath.

-Gould himself chose to play and to master Bach’s pieces.
-His preference for Bach’s highly polyphonic works was also complemented by his dislike for middle-period Beethoven and Mozart, which were apparently too “fashionable and too instrument-specific.”
+Gould himself chose to master these contrapuntal pieces over other compositions.
+Gould’s preference for Bach’s highly polyphonic works was consequently complemented by his dislike for middle-period Beethoven and Mozart, which were apparently too “fashionable and too instrument-specific.”

 Facts like these are admittedly meaningless for dimwits like me whose knowledge of classical music is cursory at best.
-It is however refreshing to learn that classical musicians also actively choose which works to perform, and that the making of such a decision is already a statement on its own.
-Said writes that by favoring contrapuntal pieces, Gould has mastered a technique that embodies and promotes the “simultaneity of voices, preternatural control of resources, [and] endless inventiveness.”
+It is refreshing to learn, however, that classical musicians deliberately choose which pieces to master and that the making of such a choice is already a statement on its own.
+Said writes that by favoring contrapuntal pieces, Gould has mastered a technique that promotes the “simultaneity of voices, preternatural control of resources, [and] endless inventiveness.”